microsoft/pxt-common-packages/libs/game/docs/reference/sprites/sprite/set-flag.md

 ## Parameters

 * **flag**: the sprite flag to turn on or off.
 The flags are:
->* [stay in screen](#stay-in-screen): the sprite is forced to stay on the screen when it reaches a screen edge
+>* [stay in screen](#stay-in-screen): the sprite is forced to stay on the screen when it reaches a screen edge.
->* [ghost](#ghost): the sprite never overlaps other sprites and won't collide with obstacles
+>* [ghost](#ghost): the sprite never overlaps other sprites, it goes through wall tiles, and tile overlaps and wall hits aren't detected.
->* [auto destroy](#auto-destroy): the sprite is automatically destroyed when it moves off the screen
+>* [auto destroy](#auto-destroy): the sprite is automatically destroyed when it moves off the screen.
->* [destroy on wall](#destroy-on-wall): the sprite is automatically destroyed when it collides with a wall tile
+>* [destroy on wall](#destroy-on-wall): the sprite is automatically destroyed when it collides with a wall tile.
 >* [bounce on wall](#bounce-on-wall): the sprite will deflect when it collides with a wall tile
->* [show physics](#show-physics): the sprite will display its position, velocity, and acceleration below it
+>* [show physics](#show-physics): the sprite will display its position, velocity, and acceleration below it.
->* [invisible](#invisible): the sprite will not be drawn to the screen
+>* [invisible](#invisible): the sprite will not be drawn to the screen.
 >* [relative to camera](#relative-to-camera): the sprite is drawn relative to the camera rather than relative to the world and the sprite never overlaps other sprites or collides with obstacles.
-This is useful for drawing static elements to the screen (scores, dialog boxes, etc.) that shouldn't move when the camera pans
+This is useful for drawing static elements to the screen (scores, dialog boxes, etc.) that shouldn't move when the camera pans.
->* [no tile collisions](#no-tile-collisions): the sprite will pass through and not collide with wall tiles
+>* [ghost through sprites](#ghost-through-sprites): the sprite will pass over or under other sprites and not create an overlap event.
->* [no sprite overlaps](#no-sprite-overlaps): the sprite will not trigger events when overlapping other sprites
+>* [ghost through tiles](#ghost-through-tiles): the sprite will not trigger events when passing over tiles.
+>* [ghost through walls](#ghost-through-walls): the sprite will pass through wall tiles not trigger a will hit event.

 ## Flags